wjdp/htmltest/README.md

 :arrow_down: Download the [latest binary release](https://github.com/wjdp/htmltest/releases/latest) and put it somewhere on your PATH.

+### :blowfish: OpenBSD

+:arrow_down: Download the [latest binary release](https://github.com/wjdp/htmltest/releases/latest) and put it somewhere on your PATH.

+You can also build from sources by cloning this repo and running `sh build.sh`, which puts the `htmltest` executable in the `./bin` dir.
+Use in place, or install to path such as `/usr/local/bin`.

 ### :whale: Docker

 ```docker run -v $(pwd):/test --rm wjdp/htmltest```